sergioCap/SE2project/Assumptions.md

 ###REQUIREMENTS

 * The system can always access to the real-time information of the car, such as its position, the number of people inside it, the battery level, the charging status and control unit information.
+Depending on this information, the system can manage the status of the car.

 * A user can use a car if and only if he has reserved it in advance.